 Roughly eleven years ago, I was diagnosed with CLOVES Syndrome.
 I was fourteen.
 I spent the first fourteen years of my life feeling incredibly alone, singled out, and wondering when I would ever know or understand what was wrong with me.
 That may be a common feeling for others out there in similar situations prior to being diagnosed properly, especially those with a rare disease.
 My mom, a nurse, fought relentlessly to find a diagnosis, and after attending medical conferences, talking with many doctors, and asking for these doctors to review my case, I finally got my diagnosis.
 Before we even knew what I had, my mom was my advocate.
 She was spreading awareness on my behalf to pin down what exactly I was living with.
 And she succeeded.

 That is why I spread awareness.
 Similar to how my mom was my advocate, if we continue to fight for our syndrome, educate, inform, and advocate, we can get somewhere.
-Fourteen years ago, I finally got a diagnosis.
+Eleven years ago, I finally got a diagnosis.
 At that time, I connected with others like me who had CLOVES and met with the team in Boston who specializes in CLOVES.
 Shortly after, I continued to build connections with the CLOVES community as it continued to grow and underwent surgical treatment in Boston that I never thought was possible prior to CLOVES.
 And most recently, the CLOVES Syndrome organization itself is continuing to grow with additional support and grants so it can make the impact that it deserves to make in the medical field on treating CLOVES.
 Research is being done.
 Treatments are in the works.
 We do still have a long ways to go, but we have made so much progress in the last couple of years in finding ways to manage CLOVES Syndrome.

 Every year leading up to and on CLOVES Syndrome Awareness Day, I try to express why it’s so important to spread awareness on rare diseases like ours and advocate for more research and progress.
 I probably sound like a broken record after all these years, but I will not stop advocating for CLOVES Syndrome and expressing how vital awareness is because we still have a work to do in finding ways to treat and manage our syndrome.
 To be honest, we will always have work to do.